 A best practices approach starts with the basic concept of a multi-tiered deployment and standard communications between the different software tiers.

-For a description of each tier and the standard protocols used for communications within a typical Oracle Fusion Middleware enterprise deployment, see Understanding the Typical Enterprise Deployment Topology Diagram.
+For a description of each tier and the standard protocols used for communications within a typical Oracle Fusion Middleware enterprise deployment, see About the typical Enterprise Deployment Topology Diagram.

 Figure 2-1 Typical Enterprise Deployment Topology Diagram

-A typical enterprise deployment topology consists of a Hardware Load Balancer (LBR), Web Tier, Application Tier, and Data Tier.
-You can obtain detailed information on these components in this section.
+A typical enterprise deployment topology consists of a Hardware Load Balancer (LBR), web tier, an application tier, and data tier.
+This section provides detailed information on these components.

 The topology is divided into several security zones, which are separated by firewalls:

-The Web tier (or DMZ), which is used for the hardware load balancer and Web servers (in this case, Oracle HTTP Server instances) that receive the initial requests from users.
-This zone is accessible only through a single virtual server name defined on the load balancer.
+The web tier (or DMZ), which is used for the hardware load balancer and Web servers (in this case, Oracle HTTP Server instances or Oracle Traffic Director instances) that receive the initial requests from users.
+This zone is accessible only through a single virtual server name that is defined on the load balancer.

 The application tier, which is where the business and application logic resides.

 The data tier, which is not accessible from the Internet and reserved in this topology for the highly available database instances.